Gold Coast Light Rail (Stage 3) Broadbeach South to Burleigh Heads, construct light rail

 - A journey time of around 16 to 17 minutes from Broadbeach South station to Burleigh Heads.

-The Australian Government, Queensland Government and City of Gold Coast will fund the project.
+The Australian Government, Queensland Government and City of Gold Coast are funding the project.
+Investment ID 938148

 - Total investment